Mixing time and cutoff for the adjacent transposition shuffle and the simple exclusion: A tool box to take advantage of monotonicity

-\end{lemma} \begin{proof} Consider $X'$ an independent copy of $X$ and expand the inequality $ E[(f(X)-f(X'))(g(X)-g(X'))]\ge 0$. \end{proof} The inequality \eqref{correl} is not true in general for all the notions of partial order, but a generalization of it exists for ``distributive lattices'', the so called Fortuin-Kasteleyn-Ginibre or FKG inequality, introduced and proved in \cite{cf:FKG}.
+Inequality \eqref{correl} is not true in general for all the notions of partial order, but a generalization of it exists for ``distributive lattices,'' the so called Fortuin--Kasteleyn--Ginibre or FKG inequality, introduced and proved in \cite{cfFKG}.

 Unfortunately, $S_N$ is not a distributive lattice.
-More precisely, if one defines for $\sigma$ and $\sigma'$ in $S_N$, $\bmin (\tilde \sigma, \tilde\sigma')$ and $\bmax (\tilde \sigma, \tilde\sigma')$ by,
+More precisely, if one defines for $\sigma$ and $\sigma'$ in $S_N$, $\operatorname {\mathbf{min}}(\widetilde \sigma, \widetilde\sigma')$ and $\operatorname{\mathbf {max}}(\widetilde\sigma, \widetilde\sigma ')$ by

-then $\bmin (\tilde \sigma, \tilde\sigma')$ and $\bmax (\tilde \sigma, \tilde\sigma')$ are not necessarily images of elements in $S_N$.
-However, the proof of \cite{cf:Holley} can be adapted to our case.
+then $\operatorname{\mathbf{min}}(\widetilde\sigma, \widetilde \sigma')$ and $\operatorname{\mathbf{max}}(\widetilde \sigma, \widetilde\sigma')$ are not necessarily images of elements in $S_N$.
+However, the proof of \cite{cfHolley} can be adapted to our case.